hashicorp/vault/website/source/intro/getting-started/authentication.html.md

 Success!
 Enabled github auth method at: github/
 ```

-Auth methods are mounted, just like secret backends, except auth
+Auth methods are mounted, just like secrets engines, except auth
 backends are always prefixed with `auth/`.
 So the GitHub backend we just
 mounted can be accessed at `auth/github`.
 You can use `vault path-help` to
 learn more about it.